 What business foundation courses do I need to be admitted to the program?

-- College-level Statistics (Georgia WebMBA® and Master of Logistics and Supply Chain Management)
+– College-level Statistics (WebMBA, Master of Logistics and Supply Chain Management, and MMIS)

 Typically, applicants with a business-related undergraduate degree will have completed these courses.
 Contact the Director of Graduate Programs in Business early in the application process to determine the specific foundation courses you need.

-How can I obtain those courses if I need some or all of them?
+How can I obtain the foundation courses if I need some or all of them?

-The WebMBA and online Logistics program offer self-paced, Web-based modules to satisfy any missing foundation requirements.
-Web-based modules are also available to satisfy any missing foundation requirements.
+The WebMBA, online Logistics, and online MMIS program offer self-paced, Web-based modules to satisfy any missing foundation requirements.
 A $200 fee is charged per module.
 Please contact the Office of Graduate Programs in Business for purchase instructions.

-Can I transfer graduate course credits into either program?
+Can I transfer graduate course credits into any of these programs?

 Yes.
-The WebMBA program accepts up to two transferred 3-credit-hour courses, while the online Logistics program accepts up to three 3-credit-hour courses.
-The admitting institution determines whether specific courses are eligible to be transferred.
-Credit will be accepted by the admitting institution before you enter the program.
-Only courses from AACSB-accredited schools will be considered.
+The WebMBA program accepts up to two transferred 3-credit-hour courses, while the online Logistics and online MMIS program accepts up to three 3-credit-hour courses.
+The program director determines whether specific courses are eligible to be transferred.
+Only courses from AACSB or ABET-accredited schools will be considered.